Learning Linear Attention in Polynomial Time: Technical Overview

 with sample complexity $N = O\left(\frac{1}{\epsilon}\left(d^4 + \log(\delta^{-1})\right)\right)$. \end{restatable}

-Below we describe the high-level intuition behind this proof; a formal statement is given \cref{main-proof}.
-Note additionally that, if we are purely concerned with guaranteeing that we can find a global minimum of the training loss, we may remove the i.i.d.\ assumption: \Algref{alg:poly} is always within error $\epsilon$ of the training loss.
+Below we describe the high-level ideas behind the algorithm; a formal proof is given in \cref{main-proof}.
+Note that if we are purely concerned with guaranteeing that we can find a global minimum of the training loss, we may remove the i.i.d.\ assumption: \Algref{alg:poly} is always within error $\epsilon$ of the optimal training loss.
 This is also detailed in \cref{main-proof}.
-Specific issues related to generalization over autoregressive sequences rather than i.i.d.\ data are handled in the UTM learning result: see \Secref{sec:learn-UTM}.
+Specific issues related to generalization over autoregressive sequences rather than i.i.d.\ data are handled in the UTM learning result with a standard union bound on the sample complexity; see \Secref{sec:learn-UTM}.